Jason1ien/Unit-Converter-Microservice/README.txt

 - The program uses an infinite loop to continuously check for input content.
 - The conversion factors are predefined within the script for grams to ounces, grams to pounds, ounces to grams, ounces to pounds, pounds to grams, and pounds to ounces.
 - If the conversion units are invalid, the program writes 'Invalid conversion units' to the output file.

+---- COMMUNICATION CONTRACT ----

+1. Members will do all communication over Discord.

+2. Members should respond within 24 hours over Discord.
+If a response cannot be made within 24 hours, they should communicate that ahead of time and let the other know the time frame at which they will be unavailable.

+3. Members should keep each other updated on the progress of the microservice.
+If a delay in the microservice occurs, the individual is responsible for letting the other know ahead of time of any delays.

+4. If a change needs to be made to the microservice, the members should notify each other 24 hours before the expected deadline of the microservice.
+Members should prevent last-minute changes if at all possible.

+5. Members must notify each other about any current class status.
+Meaning if one decides to drop the class, they must give notice.
+Members should try their best to communicate and prevent ghosting.